On-line Te Reo Māori Dictionary

 Established possession - nāku, nōku...

-Nō Pita te paihikara.
+Nō Rangi te paihikara.

-The bike belongs to Pita.
+The bike belongs to Rangi.

 Established possession - nāku, nōku...